-- 1. All family day care service staff, family day care educators and family day care assistants will have discussed their legal and ethical obligations. - 2.
-Our service holds a policy and procedures manual which is provided to staff, family day care educators and accessible to families. - 3.
+1. All family day care service staff, family day care educators and family day care assistants will have discussed their legal and ethical obligations.

+- 2. Our service maintains a policies and procedures, which is provided to staff and family day care educators, and is readily accessible to families. - 3.
 Educators should have a working knowledge of policies and procedures within the file. - 4.
-The family day care service will: - Provide all family day care staff, family day care educators and family day care assistants with a copy of the Code of Conduct. - Provide all family day care staff, family day care educators and family day care assistants with training at induction in relation to the Code of Conduct and update existing persons of any changes. - Ensure policies and practices are developed in line with current Education and Care Services National Regulations, National Law and the National Quality Standards.

-- > Ensure changes to policies are explained to all family day care staff, family day care educators and family day care assistants. - Ensure if a change to a policy/procedure is made, then at least 14 days' notice to the parents of children enrolled at the family day care service must be given before implementing any change to a policy and/or procedure.
+The family day care service will: - Provide all family day care staff, family day care educators, students and family day care assistants with a copy of the Code of Conduct. - Provide all family day care staff, family day care educators and family day care assistants with training at induction in relation to the Code of Conduct and their responsibility to inform the service if there is any change to background checks affecting their fit and proper requirements. - > Ensure policies and practices are developed in line with current Education and Care Services National Regulations, National Law and the National Quality Standards. - > Ensure changes to policies are explained to all family day care staff, family day care educators and family day care assistants. - ➤ Ensure if a change to a policy/procedure is made, then at least 14 days' notice to the parents of children enrolled at the family day care service must be given before implementing any change to a policy and/or procedure.